-THE COLLINS F. BURROWS INTERNATIONAL SCHOLARSHIP REPORT
+THE COLIN F. BURROWS INTERNATIONAL SCHOLARSHIP REPORT

 I can only describe my participation in VMX 2019 as a life and professional changing experience.
 The fact that the convection brought together over 17,000 attendees all drawn from different professional and cultural background meant that it was a prime platform for networking.
 Throughout the meeting, I was able to meet and interact with many veterinarians, researchers and other key industry players.
 This networks I believe will go a long way in changing veterinary practice and training in Kenya as well as the entire East Africa region.